-Times Square’s massive attraction is also it’s tiniest at this 50,000-square-foot space dedicated to miniatures.
-The $40 million project brings hundreds of itty-bitty trains, planes and automobiles (and wagons!) whiz through scaled down landmarks from around the world, including New York’s very own Times Square.
+Times Square’s massive attraction is also its tiniest thanks to this awesome 50,000-square-foot space dedicated to miniatures.
+The $40 million project brings hundreds of itty-bitty trains, planes and automobiles (and wagons!) zipping through scaled down landmarks from around the world, including New York’s very own Times Square.
 This isn’t just an impressive diorama; each ticket holder is given a high-tech key (that looks like a skeleton key) that reveals special secrets about the locations.
-Folks interested in seeing how the lights and motors work can also look into the control room, and, for an additional fee, can make themselves mini with the special 3-D printer.
+Folks interested in seeing how the lights and motors work can also look into the control room and, for an additional fee, can make themselves mini with the special 3D printer.

 As the tallest building in the world—well, at least it took the title when it was completed in 1931—the Empire State Building still offers arguably the best view of Manhattan.
 Take your time enjoying the scene from the 86th floor, the open-air observatory and the enclosed rotunda on the 102nd floor, where kids will be shocked to learn they’re standing nearly a quarter of a mile above the streets below.